DevSteg/film_review_project/README.md

         - If a user is not logged in then take the user to the login page to login.
         The expected outcome is acheieved.

+- #### Films page Testing
+    * Testing the "lets us pick your next watch" button, When pressing this button the expected outcome is for the films page to display one randomly selected film form the db.
+    The expected outcome is acheieved.
+    * Testing the film cards, when clicking the film image the expected outcome is to take the user to that specific movie page for read reviews and find out more information on the film.
+    The expected outcome is acheived.
+    * Testing the Add Review button in the film card, when clicking the add review button it should do one of two things
+        - If a user is logged in take the user to add review page for that specific film.
+        The expected outcome for this is achevied.
+        - If a user is not logged in then take the user to the login page to login.
+        The expected outcome is acheieved.
+    * Testing the pagination buttons.
+        - When clicking the previous page button the expected outcome is for the films page to display the previous set of 9 films on the page.
+        The expected outcome for this is acheived.
+        - When clicking the next page button the expected outcome is for the films page to display the next set of 9 films on the page.
+        The expected outcome for this is acheived.

 - #### Edit Profile Testing
     * Testing editing the username.
 I chanegd the user name only on the profile page and I clicked the update profile button.
     This worked as expected but this was when I realised that using the profile page to change the user username means they could duplicate a username that already exists in the database.

 - ### Device/Browser Testing
     + Chrome
     + Firefox